Nerwyn/material-rounded-theme/README.md

 # Material Rounded Theme

-Material Rounded theme for Home Assistant influenced by Material You on Android.
+Themes for Home Assistant influenced by Material You by Google on Android.

 This theme aims to match the styling of the Google Home app as closely as possible, so it may change over time as the style of the Google Home app changes.
 It also aims to implement Material You redesigns of elements.